Chart Color Schemes

 The level of residential development activity in Mango Hill was found to be higher than 90% of real estate markets across the country

-This indicates that supply has been lagging behind demand, potentially leading to increased buyer competition and pricing pressures.
-New properties are constructed at an average expected cost of $313,000.
-In FY-26, $3.6 million in commercial development approvals have been recorded, reflecting the area's predominantly residential nature.
-Compared to Greater Brisbane, Mango Hill has seen 116.0% more development activity per person, which could provide buyers with ample choice.
-However, development activity has moderated in recent periods.
-The new building activity consists of 25.0% detached houses and 75.0% attached dwellings.
-This shift towards denser development offers accessible entry options, appealing to downsizers, investors, and first-time buyers.
+This significant demand has outpaced supply, potentially leading to heightened buyer competition and pricing pressures.
+The average construction cost for new properties is $313,000.
+In FY-26, Mango Hill recorded $3.6 million in commercial development approvals, reflecting its primarily residential nature.
+Compared to Greater Brisbane, Mango Hill has seen 116.0% more development activity per person.
+However, recent periods have shown a moderation in development activity.
+New building activity consists of 25.0% detached houses and 75.0% attached dwellings, indicating a shift towards denser development that caters to downsizers, investors, and entry-level buyers.
+This trend differs from the area's current housing composition, which is 70.0% houses.

-This is a notable change from the area's existing housing stock, which is currently 70.0% houses.
-This trend may indicate decreasing availability of developable sites and reflects changing lifestyles and the need for more diverse, affordable housing options.
 Mango Hill has approximately 93 people per dwelling approval, suggesting an expanding market.
-Population forecasts indicate that Mango Hill will gain around 8,288 residents by 2041.
-With current construction levels, housing supply should meet demand adequately, creating favorable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+By 2041, it is forecasted to gain 8,288 residents.
+With current construction levels, housing supply should meet demand adequately, creating favorable conditions for buyers and potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development